Exchequer returns December 2025- Peter Vale commentary

-The Budget introduces a permanent 9% VAT rate for the VATable supply of qualifying apartments, effective immediately.
+The Budget introduces a temporary 9% VAT rate for the VATable supply of qualifying apartments, effective immediately that will expire on 31st of December 2030.
 This measure directly improves the financial viability of residential development projects by reducing the tax burden on developers facing rising construction and financing costs.

 It comes at a time when developers are grappling with rising construction costs, increased financing burdens, and broader economic uncertainty.
 By lowering the VAT rate applicable to qualifying apartment sales, the Government aims to reduce the overall cost base for developers, thereby encouraging new supply and helping to ease the housing crisis.